 Emergency Student Data Forms are distributed during the first week of school.
 Students are expected to bring the forms home and present them to their parents/guardians.
 The form must be carefully completed and returned.
+The form should be completed by the registering parent.
 The information provided on the Emergency Student Data Forms will enable school staff to contact the parent/guardian immediately in the case of an emergency.
 Parent/Guardian(s) that provide a cell phone number will receive text messages should an emergency arise.
 Students may only be released from school to the persons listed on the form after presenting a picture identification.
 No persons, other than school staff, will have access to the information submitted.
-Any divorced or separated parent contesting the information in the Emergency Student Data Form may seek assistance from the court governing their divorce, separation, or custody matters to compel the enrolling parent to revise the information.